michaelsbradleyjr/vps-setup/README.md

 Select the appropriate timezone through the ncurses-based menu.
 Note that `GMT` / `UTC` may be preferrable, I find it depends on what I'll be doing with the VPS.

+# Inspect and set the locale

+I may want to inspect the "locale" settings for my VPS:

+    $ locale
+    ...

+The `locale` command will report something like:

+    LANG=
+    LANGUAGE=
+    LC_CTYPE=en_US.UTF-8
+    ...

+That's probably fine, but if something I didn't expect or want was returned, I could run the following two commands:

+    sudo locale-gen en_US.UTF-8
+    ...
+    sudo update-locale LANG=en_US.UTF-8

+Changes will not be noticeable until I logout / login again.
+A [complete listing](http://www.iana.org/assignments/language-subtag-registry) of language and region codes is hosted on IANA's website.

 # Install some helpful things

 This new VPS is probably bare-bones in terms of installed software, so I'll now add some basic packages: